bonifield/pcap-archiver/README.md

 ## To Do
 - setup script to automate the steps below
+- more metadata fields for easier searching and fetching
 - Use the Elasticsearch libraries
 - Add cronjob and tcpdump/netsniff-ng helper notes
 - Threading and better read methods than "top-to-bottom"